-'You speak once more as a private person,' said the Princess; 'nor do I blame you.
-Bat my own thoughts are more distracted.
-However, as I believe you are truly a friend to my-to the as I believe,' she said, 'you are a friend to Otto, I shall put the order for his release into your hands this moment.
+'You speak once more as a private person,' said the princess; 'nor do I blame you.
+But my own thoughts are more distracted.
+However, as I believe you are truly a friend to my --to the----as I believe, she said, 'you are a friend to Otto, I shall put the order for his release into your hands this moment.
 Give me the ink-dish.
 There!'
-And she wrote hastily steadying her arm upon the table, for she trembled like a reed.
-'Remember, madam,' she resumed, handing her the order, 'this must not be used nor spoken of at present; till I have seen the Baron, I perceive that any hurried step-I lose myself in thinking.
+And she wrote hastily, steadying her arm upon the table, for she trembled like a reed.
+'Remember, madam,' she resumed, handing her the order, 'this must not be used nor spoken of at present; till I have seen the Baron, any hurried step-I lose myself in thinking.
 The suddenness has shaken me.'
-'I promise you I will not use it,' said the Countess, 'till you PRINCE OTTO.

-give me leave.
-Although I wish the Prince could be informed of it, to comfort his poor heart.
+'I promise you I will not use it,' said the Countess, 'till you give me leave, although I wish the Prince could be informed of it, to comfort his poor heart.
 And oh, I had forgotten, he has left a letter.
 Suffer me, madam; I will bring it you.
-This is the door I think?'
+'This is the door, I think?'
 And she sought to open it.
-'The bolt is pushed,' said Seraphina flushing.
+The bolt is pushed,' said Seraphina, flushing.O!

-'O!
 O!' cried the Countess.